-We have granted the underwriters a 45-day option to purchase up to 945,378 additional shares of our common stock from us at the public offering price less underwriting discounts and commissions.

-Based on an assumed public offering price of \$2.38 per share (the last reported sale price of our common stock on The NASDAQ Capital Market on January 20, 2015), we estimate that the net proceeds from our sale of shares of our common stock in this offering will be approximately \$13.6 million, or approximately \$15.7 million if the underwriters exercise their over-allotment option in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We have granted the underwriters a 45-day option to purchase up to additional shares of our common stock and warrants to purchase up to additional shares of our common stock from us at the public offering price less underwriting discounts and commissions.
+The net proceeds from our sale of shares of our common stock and warrants to purchase shares of our common stock in this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise their over-allotment option in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We currently expect to use the net proceeds from this offering as follows: